Past Exhibits

 August 15, 2003 – March 15, 2004

 From 1942 to 1945, eleven U.S. Navy nurses were held as prisoners of war (POWs) by the Japanese in the Philippines.
-The nurses cared tirelessly for other American POWs despite experiencing their own sickness and malnourishment.
+The nurses cared tirelessly for other American POWs despite experiencing their own illnesses and malnourishment.
 Rescue finally came during the early morning of February 23, 1945, when troops with the U.S. Army 11th Airborne Division parachuted into the camp.
 To the beleaguered POWs, the paratroopers seemed like “angels falling from heaven.”

 Angels Came at Dawn told the story of these nurse POWs through a series of 32 paintings by Dr. Thomas McLaughlin that portrayed their struggles and eventual rescue.